-So off we go to Animal Kingdom!
+Welcome to Animal Kingdom!

-Once in the park, it felt like the weather dropped another 10 degrees – it was so cold!
-We went on Mt.
-Everest twice, as there was no wait.
-I think people were too cold to want to go on.
-Typically, Mt.
-Everest is one of our top three rides, but we just couldn’t enjoy it the same way we usually do, not in this freezing weather!
+We went right to Mt.
+Everest and found no wait, so we rode twice.
+I think people were too cold to go on.
+I totally get it.
+Typically, Everest is one of our top three rides, but we just couldn’t enjoy it the same in the freezing weather!

 Next, it was off to the safari.

 That’s when the lady told me the Grand 1 broke down last night.

-I don’t know if we were just frustrated with our day, but Narcoossee’s ended up being a let down too (seriously Disney, you can really suck it sometimes).
-Usually, Narcoossee’s is one of our favorite Disney restaurants.
-We typically dine here during special occasions, and our dinners are recognized with confetti, a personalized menu, etc. We really were expecting something special this time around (maybe a glass of champagne?), due to all the frustrations we went through with Grand 1 (the Grand Floridian knew we had dinner reservations here after all).
-Of course, with Disney, more often than not you’re a number, and the personalized service is nonexistent.
-So after dinner, we ended up just heading over to the Magic Kingdom for the electric parade and fireworks.
+I don’t know if we were just frustrated with our day, but Narcoossee’s ended up being a let down (seriously Disney, you can really suck sometimes).
+It’s usually one of our favorite Disney restaurants.
+We typically dine here during special occasions, and our dinners are recognized with confetti, a personalized menu, etc. We were expecting something special this time around (maybe a glass of champagne?), due to all the frustrations we went through with Grand 1.
+They knew we had dinner reservations here after all, because I had told them, and the lady was having our tickets sent here, and we were supposed to be going to the marina right after.